Retrun to document top page

 Description:

-vector component is commonly encoded as a "double", normally an 8-byte real
+point.
+Each vector component is commonly encoded as a "double", normally

-("floating point") number data type.
-Each point coordinates thus require
+an 8-byte real ("floating point") number data type.
+Each point thus

 ·